 Kroll’s experience and global resources in business intelligence and investigations make it uniquely positioned to help enterprises penetrate the illicit economy, prevent encroachment and recover losses.
-We accomplish this through a rigorous multistep process that begins with mapping the underground manufacturing and distribution network.
+We accomplish this though a rigorous multistep process that begins with mapping the underground manufacturing and distribution network.
 This mapping is a forensic process that requires intelligence-gathering ranging from identifying discrepancies in bills of sale and conducting innocuous-appearing industry surveys to participating in dark web chat rooms where contraband goods are sold.
 We augment this intelligence gathering with advanced statistical modeling and sampling methods to provide an accurate analysis of the extent to which counterfeit or diverted products have penetrated a marketplace—a compelling foundation for subsequent damages claims.

 Once mapping is complete, we identify the point in the distribution network that we can most easily infiltrate.
 Kroll has extensive experience in approaching illicit traders and building relationships with them to gather key information.
 We make controlled purchases from online and real-world sources and test authenticity with verifiable chains of collection and custody.
 Finally, we work with our clients, their legal teams and local civil and criminal enforcement authorities to effectively recover losses.